radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 Add Radius documentation to capture the below mitigation steps if and when the user chooses to make Backstage available for multiple users.

 1. Access to Dashboard portal should be provided to trusted users.
-While we dont expose any secrets in db, users should still enable authentication and secure access to data based on roles.
+While we do not expose any secrets in db, users should still enable authentication and secure access to data based on roles.

 ***Status***: